 The words “El Corte” translated to English from Spanish literally means ‘Cut, or Edge’.
 However, in the Tango world, the word has another meaning: Nijmegen, The Netherlands.
 What’s in/at Nijmegen ?
 A dance studio of certain renown: El Corte!
-Think of El Corte as one of your GoTo destinations.
-Assuming you want to experience dance in an environment that is at once fun, and at the same time entirely engaging on multiple levels.
+Think of El Corte as one of your GoTo destinations in europe.
+And really, the gateway to a whole other world of Tango that you might not be aware of.
+This is assuming you want to experience dance in an environment that is at once fun, and at the same time entirely engaging on multiple levels.
 Caveat: You must be willing and open to a whole different way of looking at Tango, and what you think Tango is and is not.

-One thing to note about El Corte, and to be fair this is not about throwing shade, is that after your first few times, while the social environment never wears, you may notice that the quality of dance never goes up or down.
-It’s always about the same. 🙁 This is not a slight against them, or their way of teaching, it’s a statement about their focus on inclusionary Tango and not exclusionary Tango.
-It’s about their focus on 1st definition above, and not necessarily the 2nd…until you experience the Chained Salon Weekend.
+One thing to note about El Corte, and it’s also a cautionary note to those of you who are looking for the creme-de-la-creme experience: To be fair this we’re not throwing shade – After your first few times, you may notice that the quality of dance never goes up or down.
+Then again, the quality of dance is never going to be the same thing twice.
+It’s always about the same. 🙁 This is not a slight against them, or their way of teaching, it’s a statement about their focus on Inclusionary Tango and not exclusionary Tango.
+So you may have a really amazing dance experience, and the next time you go, you may sit.
+Why ?
+It’s about their focus on 1st definition of Social Tango, and not necessarily the 2nd.
+That is until you experience the Chained Salon Weekend.
 Everyone, in their opinion, everyone should be able to have a nice time.
 Everyone should dance.
 Everyone should dance with whomever they want to dance with.
 This is about fun, and creating a fun environment to play in.
-It’s also about who shows up, this is kinda like Stone Soup for Tango, or as Tom Hanks character, Forrest Gump said, “Life is like a box of chocolates, you never know what you’re going to get!“.
-The Milonga experience at El Corte is very similar, and that’s because there are hundreds of people from all over Europe visiting for the weekend bringing with them all with varying levels of quality and ideas on what is desirable Tango.
-So you’re bound to have a chocolate-like experience.
+It’s also about who shows up.
+In a lot of ways this is kinda like Stone Soup for Tango, or as Tom Hanks character, Forrest Gump said, “Life is like a box of chocolates, you never know what you’re going to get!“.
+The Milonga experience at El Corte is very similar to this ideal.
+There’s a reason for this and that’s because there are hundreds of people from all over Europe visiting for the weekend bringing with them all with varying levels of quality and ideas on what is desirable Tango.
+So you’re bound to have a chocolate-like experience on multiple levels.
 That is until the Chained Salon Weekend starts.

 The Highlight of the Chained Salon Weekend: Owner, maestro, teacher extraordinaire, and all around fab person – Eric Jorissen.
 Spend a weekend with Eric, and his Chained Salon workshops, and they’ll change your Tango life.
 Usually his space lab and his Sunday afternoon sessions are packed (upwards of 200 ppl) and usually, his sessions are on DIASS (Dancing In A Small Space).
 His ideas on Tango, and the demonstration of these ideas has quite literally revolutionized tango and changed the very fabric of Tango in Europe.
 He makes the material easy, accessible, and quite fun.
 He doesn’t stress you out about getting it perfect but more about getting you to try out these ideas, and to start using them in your dance, immediately.
 Honestly, there are very few teachers that this site recommends you go study with, Eric Jorissen is one of them for a variety of reasons.
 You want to spend time in these sessions.
 You’ll notice that NO ONE sits out, no one, and they’re usually packed, especially the SAT/SUN sessions.
 The funny thing is that usually before the Friday Night session, the line of dance is like the wild west, boleos, ganchos, colgadas, crazy dancing in the middle of the floor to an extent.
 But after the session, most of that stuff disappears, and things calm down a bit.
 The same thing happens on Saturday afternoon after the Space Lab, things get more refined and more clear, and more clean!
 And finally by the 3rd session on Sunday, the line of dance looks more like you would hope it would, the quality of dance goes up not down.
 So if for no other reason than to visit the Netherlands, to dance at El Corte, or to spend a few weeks there to dance, learn, study, practice, play, explore, or to hang out with Eric, you really should go spend time in his sessions.
 No. Really!
 You should!